Exelon (EXC) Received its Third Buy in a Row

-After Argus Research and Barclays gave Exelon (NASDAQ: EXC) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
-Analyst Stephen Byrd maintained a Buy rating on Exelon today and set a price target of $57.00.
-The company’s shares closed last Wednesday at $37.29.
+After UBS and RBC Capital gave Exelon (NASDAQ: EXC) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Eric Beaumont maintained a Buy rating on Exelon yesterday and set a price target of $46.00.
+The company’s shares closed last Tuesday at $35.68.

-Currently, the analyst consensus on Exelon is a Moderate Buy with an average price target of $50.00, representing a 31.0% upside.
+Exelon has an analyst consensus of Moderate Buy, with a price target consensus of $49.50, representing a 36.2% upside.
 In a report issued on April 7, RBC Capital also maintained a Buy rating on the stock with a $44.00 price target.

 See today’s analyst top recommended stocks >>